Privacy Policy

 14.1 How We Collect Participant Information

-APC may collect personal information from program participants through the following mechanisms:
+ALI may collect personal information from program participants through the following mechanisms:

 • Follow-up surveys distributed after a session to measure program outcomes and participant application of session content